Opentrons/opentrons/api/docs/v2/new_modules.rst

 Powered modules include the :ref:`Temperature Module <temperature-module>`, :ref:`Magnetic Module <magnetic-module>`, :ref:`Thermocycler Module <thermocycler-module>`, and :ref:`Heater-Shaker Module <heater-shaker-module>`.
 The 96-well :ref:`Magnetic Block <magnetic-block>` is an unpowered module.

 ..
-The Magnetic Module is OT-2 only.
-Note call-out text uses "Most ... code examples" to reflect that.

-..
 Note::

     Most of the following code examples use alphanumeric Flex deck slot locations (e.g. ``D1``, ``D2``, etc.).
 If you have an OT-2, replace the Flex deck slot coordinate with its OT-2 equivalent.
 For example, Flex slot D1 corresponds to slot 1 on an OT-2.
 See :ref:`deck-slots` for more information.